JEK-III/DPLandscapePaper/DP_Landscape.md

 A third property is less agreed on: published data is **trustworthy** based on some community standard, usually involving peer review.

 #Why publish data?
+The drive toward data publication is motivated by at least two goals.
+The first is to improve data access and preservation by moving datasets to stable repositories and enabling stable citation of data.
-The idea is to increase data sharing by a.) tieing into exisitng mechanisms for awarding credit to reward dataset publishers, and b.) formalize citation and preservation of datasets to combat the significant problem of data loss.
+The second is to increase the amount of data made public by tieing into exisitng mechanisms for awarding credit to reward dataset publishers.
+There is also a moral sense that preparing and publishing data is hard work and should be recognized.

 #What does a data publication look like?
 At present, the still-solidifying term "data publication" covers a variety of research objects published via a variety of processes.